uport-project/uport-credentials/docs/guides/server-side-credentials-example.md

 ## Setup a Requestor Service

-If you haven't yet, clone the Uport-JS [repository](github.com/uport-project/uport-js) and from the root of the project change directory to *examples/simple-credential-tutorial*, then `npm install` to ensure required dependencies are present.
+If you haven't yet, clone the Uport-Credentials [repository](github.com/uport-project/uport-credentials) and from the root of the project change directory to *examples/simple-credential-tutorial*, then `npm install` to ensure required dependencies are present.

 The file *requestcredential.js* contains a service that will request the MNID identifier of the mobile application.
 This identifier will be used throughout the tutorial.